healthyregions/NJ-opioidenv/data_final/metadata/metadata_crosswalk.md

 Note: there is also code creating a population-weighted interpolation but it hasn't been used

 ## DESCRIPTION OF DATA MANIPULATION:
 I followed a tutorial by Jonathan Tannen.
 However, I updated to calculate what percent of the municipality each fragment of the census tract constituted.
-That is, if a census tract was entirely in one municipality and its area constituted 50% of the municility, it would not be divided in the st_transform call and then it would have a .5 in the pct of mun column.
+That is, if a census tract was entirely in one municipality and its area constituted 50% of the municipality, it would not be divided in the st_transform call and then it would have a .5 in the pct of mun column.